mythosmystery/readme-generator/README.md

 ***

 ## Installation
-Simply navigate to the repo folder and run `npm i` to install it.
+Simply navigate to the repo folder and run `npm install` to install it.

 ## Usage
 Run `npm start` to generate a readme in the output folder, to specify your own path run `node index.js {DESIRED_PATH}`.
 Answer all of the questions and the info you provide will be added into the readme makdown template.